-Please familiarize yourself with any changes prior to the start of the season.
+Please familiarize yourself with any changes before the start of the season.
 Carcass tag requirements are explained below.
-In addition, resources can be found on this page that details these changes and the steps needed to successfully register your bear and submit a tooth to the department.
-Successful hunters should have received a letter containing the necessary materials prior to the start of the season.
+In addition, resources can be found on this page that detail these changes and the steps needed to successfully register your bear and submit a tooth to the department.
+Successful hunters should have received a letter containing the necessary materials before the start of the season.

 Bear registration remains mandatory in Wisconsin and is the responsibility of the individual hunter.
 It is not optional.

 Electronic registration allows hunters to fulfill the requirements of registering their bear using the phone or internet, making this task fast, easy and convenient for hunters while providing the department with timely access to valuable harvest data.
 Wisconsin has already successfully implemented electronic registration for turkey and goose hunters and has now moved to accomplish the same for the big game hunting seasons.

 After immediately validating your harvest, hunters will have several options for registering their bear.

 - Online (easiest and fastest): On a computer or mobile device, go to gamereg.wi.gov and enter your harvest information.

 - Phone: Dial 1-844-426-3734 (1-844-GAME-REG) and follow the prompts to provide harvest information.

 - In-person: Visit a designated in-person station that offers a phone or computer to hunters for the purpose of registering your bear.
 Search businesses offering in-person registration options.